|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 3) Even if the intermediate loop sodium pumps fail there must be enough intermediate liquid sodium natural circulation to ensure safe removal of the fission product decay heat.

 4) The intermediate liquid sodium dumps its heat into steam generators.
-Hence on a reactor shutdown the pressure in the steam generators must be released so that the system that injects water into the steam generators in emergency conditions does not face a pressure load.
+Hence on a reactor shutdown the pressure in the steam generators must be released so that the system that injects cool water into the steam generators in emergency conditions does not face a back pressure load.

 5) There must be enough clean water in storage, above the elevation of the steam generators, such that the steam generators can be gravity fed and the fission product decay heat can be removed by evaporating that water and condensing the resulting steam in adjacent natural draft cooling towers.